ansell/csvsum/README.md

 * outCol : Called using the syntax outCol('outputColumnName'), and returns the value that has been mapped so far for that column on the current line.
 * filter : Called using the syntax filter(), and will make the line not appear in the results and short-circuit processing of the line for mapping purposes
 * dateMatches : Called using the syntax dateMatches(inputValue, dateFormat), where dateFormat is a DateTimeFormatter instance, such as Format.ISO_LOCAL_DATE
-* dateConvert : Called using the syntax dateConvert(inputValue, inputFormat, outputFormat), where inputFormat and outputFormat are instances of DateTimeFormatter, such as Format.ISO_LOCAL_DATE
+* dateConvert : Called using the syntax dateConvert(inputValue, inputFormat, outputFormat), where inputFormat and outputFormat are instances of DateTimeFormatter, such as Format.ISO_LOCAL_DATE.
+This function also accepts an optional fourth parameter specifying the class to use, which can be any of LocalDate, LocalTime, LocalDateTime, or other similar functions that support the parse method.
+The default is to use LocalDate.

 Javascript mappings must always return a value.